cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

 Out[2]: array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9])
 ```

 Numeric and string arrays are created in the same way.
 The terms of a 1D array can be extracted from a list, a range, or another data container.
 The elements of that data container can have different type, but they are converted to a common type when creating the array.
 The following examples illustrate this.
-What is the logic of these conversions?
+Can you guess what is the logic in these conversions?

 ```
 In [3]: np.array([2, 'a', True])